barryclark/jekyll-now/_posts/2021-04-03-Non-negative-Matrix-Factorization.md

 </div>
 <p>We can see that as <span class="math inline">\(WH\)</span> approaches <span class="math inline">\(V\)</span>, then the equation will slowly converge to zero.
 Therefore, the optimization can be defined as the following:</p>
 <p>Minimize <span class="math inline">\(||V - WH||_{F}^{2}\)</span> with respect to <span class="math inline">\(W\)</span> and <span class="math inline">\(H\)</span>, subject to the constraints <span class="math inline">\(W,H \ge 0\)</span></p>
 <p>In the paper by Lee &amp; Seung, they introduced the multiplicative update rule to solve for NMF.
 Please see their original paper for details on the proof.
-Essentially the update causes the function value to be non-increasing to converge to zero.</p>
+Essentially the multiplicative update causes the function output to be non-increasing to converge to zero.</p>
 <p><span class="math display">\[H_{ik} \leftarrow H_{ik}\frac{(W^{T}V)_{ik}}{(W^{T}WH)_{ik}}\]</span></p>
 <div>
 <p><span class="math display">\[W_{kj} \leftarrow W_{kj}\frac{(VH^{T})_{kj}}{(WHH^{T})_{kj}}\]</span></p>